Hwesta/resume/README.md

 *Artefactual, May 2013-March 2017*

--   Designed and implemented customer-driven features in a small team for an open source digital preservation tool in Python 2.
+-   Designed and implemented customer-driven features in a small team for an open source digital preservation tool in Python 2 and Django.
 -   Advocated for technical and process improvements, including code review, automated testing, upgrading core frameworks and replacing deprecated dependencies.